tttinh/blog/201904/09_UsefulBashShortcuts.md

 `!blah`     – run the most recent command that starts with ‘blah’ (e.g. !ls).

-`!blah:p`   – print out the command that !blah would run (also adds it as the latest command in the command history).
+`!blah:p`   – print out the command that !blah would run (also adds it to the command history).

 `!$`        – the last word of the previous command (same as Alt + .).

 `!$:p`      – print out the word that !$ would substitute.

-`!*`        – the previous command except for the last word (e.g. if you type ‘_find somefile.txt /’, then !* would give you ‘_find somefile.txt’).
+`!*`        – the previous command except for the last word.

 `!*:p`      – print out what !* would substitute.